albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 ROADMAP today:
 4. Add the audio to the video [Done]
-5. Do a code to download the desired weights given the epoch and using the file of the weights and the video --Modify text to json to handle better the SCRATCH directory [Done]
+5. Do a code to download the desired weights given the epoch and using the file of the weights and the video [Done] --Modify text to json to handle better the SCRATCH directory [Done]

 6. Do the metrics of Hamilton and Harwarth, topkaccuracy